Viator Reservation System API (1.0)

 TGDS0031 Unhandled internal error in supplier system

-TGDS0032 Event has been removed or otherwise became unavilabe for booking
+TGDS0032 Event has been removed or otherwise became unavailable for booking

 TGDS0033 Invalid pickup option